-- Strangulation Cases and Making Good Use of Expert Testimony: William Smock, MD will provide an overview of the dynamics of strangulation including a discussion on subtle signs and symptoms, assessing for internal injuries, radiology studies, documentation, evidence collection and considerations for court citing current case law.
-Expert testimony, emerging issues, typical and emerging defenses, and dealing with defense experts will be discussed.
+- Strangulation Cases and Making Good Use of Expert Testimony: William Smock, MD will provide an overview of the dynamics of strangulation, including discussion on subtle signs and symptoms, assessing for internal injuries, radiology studies, documentation, evidence collection and considerations for court testimony.

 - Victimology: Theresa Faye-Hillier will discuss victimization experiences from the perspective of the crime victim, the offender, families, and the healthcare community.
 She will also focus on understanding etiologic and motivation issues, as well as response patterns to victimization and perpetration dynamics from a healthcare provider perspective.

-- Intimate Partner Violence’s (IPV) Overlooked Damage: Concussion and Traumatic Brain Injury (TBI): Glynnis Zieman, MD (Neurologist) and Ashley Bridwell, LMSW will talk about the often overlooked and under-reported issues surrounding TBI in survivors of IPV.
+- Intimate Partner Violence’s (IPV) Overlooked Damage: Concussion and Traumatic Brain Injury (TBI): Ashley Bridwell, LMSW will talk about the often overlooked and under-reported issues surrounding TBI in survivors of IPV.
 The presenters will also share the multidisciplinary approach used to assist survivors to manage life with a brain injury.

 - Prosecuting Difficult Cases: Sexual Assault of Individuals with Intellectual Disabilities (ID): Robert Laurino, Essex County New Jersey Prosecutor will look at the challenges inherent in investigating and prosecuting cases of sexual assault committed against individuals with ID.
 He will share best practices developed over 25 years of prosecuting such cases.
 At the close of the presentation, Steve Doerner, Director of the Bucks County Children’s Advocacy Center, will share the Special Victim’s Investigation (SVI) program which uses a multidisciplinary, client-centered approach to case investigation and prosecution.